steux/tiatracker/README.md

 * Backport the upcoming major improvements in Stella's sound emulation to the tracker

 For feedback, bug reports and feature requests, send a mail to andre.wichmann@gmx.de!

+## Compiling from source

+You need Qt5 and SDL to build TIATracker from source.
+Open the project in Qt Creator and add a "make install" build step to the project, then compile it.